-Another component of provincial recovery is the provision of financial assistance for eligible expenses (repair, restoration, and emergency operations) and costs incurred because of response and recovery efforts.
+An important activity in provincial recovery is the provision of financial assistance for eligible expenses (repair, restoration, and emergency operations) and costs incurred because of response and recovery efforts.
 AEMA manages the Treasury Board and Finance approved funding envelope on behalf of the GoA.
-The agency is also responsible for managing the cost-sharing of recovery expenses with the federal government through the Disaster Financial Assistance Arrangements (DFAA).
+AEMA also manages the cost-sharing of recovery expenses with the federal government through the Disaster Financial Assistance Arrangements (DFAA).

-The two primary programs for financial assistance for public and private sector costs that result from a disaster are the Disaster Recovery Program (DRP) and the Municipal Wildfire Assistance Program.
-Where either or both of these grants are approved, impacted communities and GoA departments can apply for financial assistance related to recovery expenses.
-Provincial funding is only provided if an incident meets the designated conditions, which conclude either that the incident meets the criteria to be considered extraordinary, and/or; insurance coverage was not readily available or reasonably priced.
-Implementation and administration of these programs are guided by program guidelines including the Government of Canada's DFAA, the GoA's Disaster Recovery Regulation (DRR), and the Alberta Disaster Assistance Guidelines (DAG).
+The two primary programs for financial assistance that result from a disaster are the Disaster Recovery Program (DRP) and the Municipal Wildfire Assistance Program (MWAP).
+Where either of these grants are approved, impacted local authorities and GoA departments can apply for financial assistance related to recovery expenses.
+Provincial funding is only provided if a disaster event meets the designated conditions, which conclude either that the event meets the criteria to be considered extraordinary, and if insurance coverage was not readily and reasonably available.

+Through cost-sharing mechanisms in the DRP, the GoA shares the financial risk and liability of disaster expenses with local authorities, private-sector applicants, and residents.
+Administration of these programs are guided by the Government of Canada's DFAA, the GoA's Disaster Recovery Regulation (DRR), and the Alberta Disaster Assistance Guidelines (DAG).
+More information on recovery supports and the DRP are available through Annex H: AEMA Resources.